Saturday, January 14, 2017

 Across the Tracks

 "Across the Tracks" features a very young Brad Pitt as a half miler on a quest to win the county championship and earn a scholarship to Stanford.
-His younger, troubled brother has just returned from juvenile detention, and although is initially met with hostility from his brother, he also begins running for his track team.
+His younger, troubled brother has just returned from juvenile detention, and although Brad is initially met with hostility from his brother, his brother also joins the track team.
 This one is a little cheesy in parts, but the running scenes are actually pretty decent and the story is entertaining enough that you might enjoy it if you're a runner.

 Running on the Edge

-In this Bruce Dern film, Dern plays a runner unfairly banned who sets his sights on winning an iconic mountain race 20-some years later.
-The race is age-handicapped, so Dern's character has a chance of winning.
+In this Bruce Dern film, Dern plays a runner unfairly banned froom an iconic mountain race.
+Twenty years later., he sets his sights on winning the race.
 The race itself is based on the the famous Dipsea race, and Dern plays a compelling runner.
-The race itself plays out like a Jock Semple/Kathrine Switzer scenario with an angry director trying to remove a runner from "his" race.
+There's a Jock Semple/Kathrine Switzer scenario with an angry director trying to remove a runner from "his" race, which makes it entertaining for running historians.
+The cinematography is also excellent, and I would enjoy watching this film just to watch the runners cross beautiful landscapes.

 The Jericho Mile

 This one's fun if not purely for the 70s lingo.
-Set in a prison, a talented runner is spotted by prison officials who see his talent, set up a race for him, and try to get him entered into the Olympic trials.
-If you can get over the pure 1970s feel of this movie, the running scenes are actually decent and the story isn't awful.
+Set in a prison, an incarcerated runner is spotted by prison officials who see his talent, set up a race for him, and try to get him entered into the Olympic trials.
+If you can get over the pure 1970s feel of this movie, the running scenes are well-done and the story is entertaining if you turn your brain off.